zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/spoton.md

 individuals with high temperatures are detected.

-SPOTON is part of the Smart Nation Sensor Platform (SNSP), a whole-of-government (WOG) technology platform that translates data from sensors and IoT devices into a 360° awareness of what is happening in urban spaces in Singapore.
+SPOTON is part of the Smart Nation Sensor Platform (SNSP), a whole-of-government (WOG) technology platform that translates data from sensors and IoT devices into a 360° awareness of what is happening in smart city spaces in Singapore.

 ### What is SPOTON?